fanpu/website/_posts/2023-06-02-score-based-diffusion-models.markdown

 process makes use of score matching.

-Other recent refinements that have been proposed include re-casting the objective as a Schr\"{o}dinger bridge problem, which is an entropy-regularized optimal transport problem.
+Other recent refinements that have been proposed include re-casting the objective as a Schrödinger bridge problem, which is an entropy-regularized optimal transport problem.
 The advantage of this approach is that it allows for fewer diffusion steps to be taken during the generative process.